USING IRONQR

 QR codes have become ubiquitous in our digital world, frequently used in advertising, retail, event management, and more.
 For developers working in the ASP.NET framework, integrating QR code scanning capabilities into web applications can enhance user experience and functionality.
 This article explores the process of implementing a QR code scanner in an ASP.NET application, covering the required tools, libraries, and step-by-step implementation.
 We will use IronQR, a powerful library for QR code generation from Iron Software to read QR codes.

-1. Create ASP.NET project using Visual Studio
+1. Create an ASP.NET project using Visual Studio.

-2. Install IronQR library from Package Manager
+2. Install IronQR library from the Package Manager.

 3. Upload the QR Image and Read the QR.

-4. Read Advanced QR Code
+4. Read Advanced QR Code.

 Understanding QR Codes and Their Use Cases